Chin Peng: The Emergency (1948–1989)

 At that time, the CPM was in chaos.
 Its members were dispersed in the jungle and operated without any command structure or central leadership.
 According to Chin, attacks were being carried out without his approval or knowledge and there was no coordination among units.
-The guerrillas endured heavy casualties were but made few or no strategic gains in those early months.
+The guerrillas endured heavy casualties and made few or no strategic gains in the early months.
 Chin was desperate to assert control over the MNLA, which had been operating independently since June.
 It was not until August that some form of central authority was finally set up in the Cameron Highlands, with Chin ordering the guerrillas to adopt Mao Zedong's strategy of establishing liberated zones whenever they drove British forces from an area.
 However, this strategy failed.
-British forces continued to hound the guerrillas, who were often forced to retreat deeper into the jungles and disperse into smaller units.
-This was due to difficulties in resupply.
-Moreover large units risked being detected and annihilated by British patrols.
+British forces continued to hound the guerrillas, who were often forced to retreat deeper into the jungles and disperse into smaller units due to difficulties in resupplying and the risk of larger units being detected and annihilated by British patrols.

 Furthermore, the CPM was losing civilian support, and lacking material assistance and intelligence, the party suffered.
 Chin admitted they had wrongly assumed that the people would be willing support his men, as they had done during World War II.
 When that failed to happen, they resorted to force to satisfy their needs.

 The CPM and MNLA also suffered under British propaganda, which labelled them "bandits" and "communist terrorists".
 Old suspicions and assumptions that the CPM had clandestine support from either the CCP or the Soviet Union had, over time, hardened into certainty.
-Records disclosed after the Cold War ended have finally disproved the convenient lie the British propagated more than half a century ago, revealing not only that the CPM had not sought external support but also that no agents from either China or Russia had even made contact with them.
-The only ‘support’ Chin recalled obtaining was the encouraging news that Mao's guerrillas had defeated Chiang Kai-shek's well-equipped and numerically superior KMT army in 1949.
+Records disclosed after the Cold War ended disproved the claim, revealing that the CPM had not sought external support and that no agents from either China or the Soviet Union had even made contact with them.
+The only 'support' Chin recalled obtaining was the encouraging news that Mao's guerrillas had defeated Chiang Kai-shek's well-equipped and numerically superior KMT army in 1949.